X

 When emotions run high and everyday life feels overwhelming, it can be hard to know how to help your teen.
-If you're searching for effective DBT for teens in Denver, Front Range Treatment Center (FRTC) offers a specialized, research-backed program designed specifically for adolescents and their families.
+If you’re searching for an effective Dialectical Behavior Therapy Program for teens in Denver, Front Range Treatment Center (FRTC) offers a certified, research-backed program designed specifically for teens and their families.

-Teen DBT shares the foundation of our adult program but is tailored to the unique challenges teenagers face.
-A critical difference?
-Parents are included in the process.
-Research shows parental involvement leads to better outcomes, stronger relationships, and long-term success.
+Teen DBT shares the foundation of our adult program but is tailored to the unique emotional and social challenges teenagers face.
+One important difference?
+Parents are involved every step of the way.
+Research shows that when parents and caregivers learn DBT skills alongside their teens, outcomes are stronger, communication improves, and change lasts longer.

 How Do I Know if DBT Is Right for My Teen?

-If your teen struggles with intense emotions, anger, risky behavior, self-harm, or relationship problems, DBT may be a strong fit.
-You might notice poor social skills, unsafe friendships, disobedience, or troubling symptoms like suicidal thoughts or previous hospitalizations.
+If your teen struggles with intense emotions, anger, risky behavior, self-harm, or ongoing relationship conflict, DBT may be a strong fit.
+You might also notice social isolation, poor coping skills, or symptoms like depression, anxiety, or suicidal thoughts.

-At FRTC, our Denver-based DBT therapists specialize in helping teens who haven’t found success with traditional therapy methods.
-DBT gives adolescents a clear framework for regulating emotions, improving behavior, and developing healthier relationships with friends and family.
+At FRTC, our Denver-based DBT therapists specialize in helping teens who haven’t found success with traditional therapy.
+DBT gives adolescents a clear, skills-driven framework for understanding emotions, reducing impulsive behaviors, and improving how they relate to others, both at home and with peers.

 What Our Teen DBT Program Includes

-Our Teen DBT program offers a full, evidence-based structure designed to support lasting change:
+Our Teen DBT program provides a comprehensive, evidence-based structure designed to create real and lasting change:

-Each element works together to help teens not only learn new skills but use them where it matters most: in everyday life.
-Whether you join us in-person in Denver or virtually, our program keeps families supported every step of the way.
+Each part works together to help teens not only learn new skills but use them where it matters most, in daily life.
+Whether you attend in person in Denver or join virtually, our teen DBT program offers continuous connection and accountability so both teens and parents feel supported from start to finish.

 DBT Skills Groups That Build Real-World Skills

-Our Teen DBT Skills Groups are structured, not just supportive.
-Teens and parents learn and practice skills together in a focused setting led by two trained therapists.
+Our Teen DBT Skills Groups are structured classes, not just open discussions.
+Teens and parents learn and practice skills together in a guided, focused setting led by trained DBT therapists.

 Individual Sessions Tailored to Each Teen